Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Results

 The total $M_{200}$ of each system is not simply the addition of the subcluster masses but is the mass within a radius at which the combined average density of the subclusters is 200 times the critical density of the universe at the cluster redshift.
-To calculate the total mass, two NFW halo models were stacked in a 3D grid with locations given by their measured projected separation.
+To calculate the total mass, two NFW halos were stacked in a 3D grid with locations given by their measured projected separation.
 Integrating radially from the midpoint, the total mass was calculated.
 This procedure was repeated for each sample from the MCMC chains to sample the total mass distribution without using a $c$-$M$ relation.
 The total mass of MACS1752 is $M_{200}=14.7^{+3.8}_{-3.3}\times10^{14}\ $M$_\odot$ and the total mass of ZWCL1856 is $M_{200}=2.4^{+0.9}_{-0.7}\times10^{14}\ $M$_\odot$.
+The total mass of MACS1752 is higher but $1\sigma$ consistent with the mass estimated from the SZE.
+However, the total mass of ZWCL1856 is lower and inconsistent with its mass estimated from the SZE.
+This is not surprising because mass estimates from the SZE rely on the state of the ICM, which should not be considered to be in hydrostatic equilibrium for a merging system.
+Furthermore, treating a system that consists of two subclusters as a single cluster could subject the SZE mass estimate to additional bias.